zhiwanxu/foss4gukhipsteripsem/README.md

 # What is this Repository about?

-This repository is basically created for beginners who are getting started with learning `Git` and `GitHub`.
+This repository is primarily created for the developers who are getting started with learning `Git` and `GitHub` to perform experimentation.
+But essentially everyone is welcome to experimentation.

 # What you can do in with repository?